PlaidCloud/website/content/en/docs/concepts/storage/volume-snapshot-classes.md

 be updated once they are created.

 {{< note >}}
-Installation of the CRDs is the responsibility of the Kubernetes distribution.
+Installation of the CRDs is the responsibility of the PlaidCloud distribution.
 Without the required CRDs present, the creation of a VolumeSnapshotClass fails.
 {{< /note >}}

 ```yaml